Coat of arms of Jakarta: Indonesian National Revolution

 After the independence of Indonesia, Jakarta was officially designated as the capital of Indonesia.
 There was no recorded use of any coat of arms.

 On 21 July 1947, during the Operation Product, the Dutch occupied Jakarta.
 The government of Jakarta was dissolved, and Suwiryo, the mayor of Jakarta, was arrested.
 Jakarta was renamed to Batavia and the old coat of arms was readopted.

 Batavia was renamed again to Jakarta after the sovereignty recognition of Indonesia on 27 December 1949.
 The Batavian coat of arms was not used anymore.

 First coat of arms (1951–1963)

-Coat of arms of Jakarta, used from 30 August 1951 to 26 June 1963.
+The former coat of arms of Jakarta, used from 30 August 1951 to 26 June 1963.

 After the sovereignty recognition of Indonesia, Jakarta became the capital of Indonesia again.
 Suwiryo was re-installed as the mayor of Jakarta, and on 10 September 1950, Suwiryo announced a contest for the coat of arms of Jakarta.
 A commission was formed for the contest, consisted of Professor Poerbatjaraka, Emiria Sunassa, Agus Djaya, G. A. Soekirno and J. E. Lefeber.
 A total of 111 works were submitted by various artists from all over Indonesia.

 The commission decided to use the work of the artist Djajamarta, with several changes, as the coat of arms of Jakarta.
 On 30 August 1951, with the Decree of the Minister of Internal Affairs No. 45/1/6, the coat of arms was officially adopted.